Oculus Invents a New Unit of Time called 'Flicks' to Measure Frame Rates

 “Knowing that you should never, ever use floating point representations for accumulated, simulated time (lest your temporal accuracy degrade over time), the std::chrono time tools in C++ are ideal.
 However, the highest usable resolution, nanoseconds, doesn’t evenly divide common film & media framerates.
 This was the genesis of this unit.”

 The idea behind this new unit of time was created by Christopher Horvath, a former architect at Oculus’ Story Studio, in late 2016.
-Since then, the concept was further refined with the help from a number of other people over time as it made its way through Facebook’s Open Source process and officially released on the Oculus Github repository.
+Since then, the concept was further refined with the help of a number of other people over time as it made its way through Facebook’s Open Source process and was officially released on the Oculus Github repository.

-Flicks is completely open source, and available free for other developers to use in their projects however they see fit.
+Flicks is completely open-source and available free for other developers to use in their projects however they see fit.
 Facebook and Oculus both hope to see if this new unit of time becomes popular enough amongst those in the field to make flicks an industry standard, but only time will tell if it catches on.